florentpoujol/Daneel/readme.md

         model = "Model name"
     }, -- will create a modelRenderer if it does not yet exists, then set its model

-    camera = {}, -- will create a camera component or do nothing
+    camera = {}, -- will create a camera component then do nothing, or just do nothing

     scriptedBehavior = "Script name", -- will create a ScriptedBehavior with the "Script name" script and if it does not yet exists